jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![Inner macro](assets/advent-2020-3/day18.macro.jpg)
 *Tools used: 8, run-time: 0.6s*

-This puzzles involves implementing a custom order of execution.
+This puzzle involves implementing a custom order of execution.
 I chose to do this using an iterative macro evaluating one operation at a time.
-The macro was adapted to cope with the addition ahead of multiplication so solves both parts 1 and 2.
+The macro was adapted to cope with addition being evaluated ahead of multiplication, so it solves both parts 1 and 2.
 The first question is whether the expression contains any brackets and if it does it zooms in onto that part:

 ```
 I: iif(Contains([Field1],"("),